 You May Not Feel the Pain of a Whiplash Injury Immediately

 Within 24 hours after the crash, an accident victim usually starts to experience neck stiffness, pain, and difficulty turning his or her head.
 However, a person who suffers a whiplash injury may not notice symptoms of the injury immediately; they may not recognize that something is wrong until hours have passed after an accident.

 Whiplash injuries can result in compensation for car accident passengers.
 Recent trends show that in many cases, mild to moderate whiplash compensation for passengers in a car accident may range from approximately $2,500 to $10,000.00.
 This does not include recompense for any additional injuries suffered.
 When you have suffered severe whiplash, the settlement amount is likely to be higher.

 Unfortunately, some insurance companies tend to low-ball car accident passengers who have sustained whiplash injuries as opposed to those who have more permanent injuries.
-Our team of dedicated attorneys know how to maximize passenger whiplash injury claims.
-Our attorneys will gather your related medical records and expenses; they will help you list all other out-of-pocket expenses, loss wages, and pain and suffering and compile a demand package to send to the at-fault party’s insurance company.
+Our team of car accident lawyers know how to maximize passenger whiplash injury claims.
+Our attorneys will gather your related medical records and expenses; they will help you list all other out-of-pocket expenses, lost wages, and pain and suffering and compile a demand package to send to the at-fault party’s insurance company.
 Contact us today to speak with one of our experienced team members to get the most compensation for your whiplash injuries.

 Legal Help for Car Accident Whiplash Victims

 If you sustain a whiplash injury in a car accident in Georgia and another motorist caused the accident, you are entitled to seek monetary compensation for the cost of your medical care to treat your injury, lost income from time missed from work, and other expenses.
 Georgia civil law holds at-fault motorists and their insurance companies responsible for the harm other motorists suffer as a result of the at-fault driver’s careless driving or disregard for safety.